 Nova Scotia (Latin for New Scotland) is a Canadian Maritime province located along the eastern coastline, almost exactly halfway between the equator and the North Pole.
-Nova Scotia is the second smallest province in Canada by area at only 55,283 km².
-Though the area is small, a population of close to 1 million people establishes the province as the second most densely populated in Canada.
+Nova Scotia is the second-smallest province in Canada by area at only 55,283 km².
+Though the area is small, a population of close to 1 million people establishes the province as the second-most densely populated in Canada.
+Here's all you need to know about life in Nova Scotia.

 The capital city is Halifax and it is technically an island, or rather a series of over 3800 coastal islands, with a mixture of Continental and Maritime climates, which result in cold wet winters, and warm summers.